bingamon-lab-tf-modules/tf-ntnx-lcm/module/README.md

 1. Prism Central
 2. Prism Element

-Depending on which type will determine the required variables.
+Depending on which type will determine the required variables which are described below.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements